 Make it very clear to "Use the Green Button on the Top Right" to Make Your Donation and don't assume people will know what your call to action is unless you make it really simple for them to understand.
 In your email messages to your backer, give them clear descriptions about what is happening and a distinct set of instructions for what to do: Visit the page an watch our video!
 Then view the rewards you get for joining, and select "become a backer" to get involved!"

 9. Social Media self promotion - you're getting sidelined

 You probably want to know how to use social media for help -- after all, you spent so many years building this great following just for this moment.
 The problem is, self-promotion is really boring.
 And on top of that, posts are filtered by Facebook, Twitter, and Instagram, and if they look promotional then they'll only be shown to a small % of your audience.
 We suggest keeping social media and newsletters to celebrate "wins" and use personal emails and outreach for your more direct "ask."

 We've seen that the solution is to talk from a more storybook fashion, and share about the beliefs and background of your project. "link" posts perform much more poorly than photo or video posts.
-Avoid language like "click the link", and have the link to your campaign in the comments section."
+Avoid language like "click the link", and instead have the link to your campaign in the comments section of your post.